The Hollowed Saints that followed the General and his team of elite soldiers soared far ahead, gliding above the clouds.

 A man stumbled into the road—straight into their path.

-Clutched a rusted iron rod like it was part of his body.
+He didn't flinch.
+Didn't move.
+He clutched a rusted iron rod like it was part of his body.
 Drool clung to his chin.
-Eyes unfocused, unfathomable.
+His eyes were unfocused, unfathomable.

 Private Alina Vos blinked.
 "He doesn't look right.
 Should we—?"